Pest Management Fact Sheet #5040

 Clay A. Kirby, Insect Diagnostician

 The adult armyworm (Pseudaletia unipuncta), is a moth captured in Maine in light traps in late April and early May.
 The female moth mates and begins laying eggs in mid-May.
 The eggs hatch in approximately 10 days, depending on temperature.
-They feed for 3-4 weeks and then pupate in the soil, emerging as adult moths in about 2-3 weeks.
+Larvae feed for 3-4 weeks and then pupate in the soil, emerging as adult moths in about 2-3 weeks.
 This process is repeated again producing a third generation.
 In September this third generation of nearly full-grown caterpillars spend the winter in the soil.

 Description and Feeding Habits

 When full grown, the caterpillars can be almost 1.5 inches long.
-The caterpillars are usually greenish or brownish, but can be almost black.
+The caterpillars are usually greenish or brownish, but can also be almost black.
 The sides and back of the caterpillar have light-colored stripes running along the body.

 The caterpillars normally feed at night and much damage can occur before they mature.
 The preferred foods are grasses including corn, grains, and timothy.
 They will feed on other plants if grasses are unavailable.
 Once the grass has been devoured, the caterpillars will move in a mass into other fields of suitable hosts, hence the name armyworm.